Free Swift Library to Download & Cache Images

-Preheating is a very useful feature that enables users to download the image or other data ahead of time in anticipation of its use.
+Preheating is a useful feature that enables users to download the image or other data ahead of time in anticipation of its use.
 The apps can download it and store it in the application’s network cache.
 Later when you need to view the image the response to your request will come back from the cache instead of the network.
-The open source API Nuke has included support for an exciting feature known as preheating images using Swift code.
+The open source API Nuke supports an exciting feature known as preheating images using Swift code.
 Please remember that preheating can takes up users' data and puts extra pressure on the CPU as well as memory.
 To reduce this pressure you can choose only the disk cache as the prefetching destination.

 Load and Cash Images via Swift

-Image caching is a very useful method that improves application performance and end-user experience.
+Image caching is a useful method that improves application performance and end-user experience.
 The open source Nuke API enables software apps to automatically cache the downloaded images.
 Nuke relies on two built-in caching layers.
 The first one is used to store processed image, which is ready for display.
 It uses the LRU algorithm – the least recently used entries are removed first during the sweep.
 The 2nd one uses HTTP Disk Cache to store the unprocessed image data.
 It is also possible to check the existence of the requested image in the cache.